 Top 20 programmable logic controller manufacturers

-Europe’s largest engineering company, with a market capitalisation of more than $93 billion and revenues of $87 billion a year, German giant Siemens says its SIMATIC range has a controller “for every application”.
+Europe’s largest engineering company, with a market capitalisation of almost $124 billion and revenues of $60 billion a year, German giant Siemens says its SIMATIC range has a controller “for every application”.

 In fact, the two American firms have always been somewhat intertwined and followed the same path on their journey to become what is now, as a combined unit, one of the world’s largest industrial automation companies.

 Its PLC offerings range from large down to tiny “nano” systems.
 Its market capitalisation is $25 billion and its annual revenues around $7 billion.

 With a market cap of around $28 billion, Mitsubishi Electric is one of the larger business units of the gigantic conglomerate that is the Mitsubishi Group, with a staggering 350,000 employees.